tanaikech/MoveFolder/README.md

   1. In the recent update on the Google side, it was found that in the current stage, when the other libraries are loaded from a library, an error like `We're sorry, a server error occurred while reading from storage.
 Error code NOT_FOUND` occurs.
 So, from v1.0.1, the library of BatchRequest is included in this library.

+- v1.0.2 (June 18, 2024)

+  1. I forgot to update `appsscript.json`.
+In this version, it was updated.

 [TOP](#top)